lspieser/myonset/doc/source/guide_emgtools.rst

 2. Determine the onset and offset of each burst using the integrated profile method.

-Myonset functions `get_onsets` and `get_onsets_dbl_th` implement such two-steps methods.
+MYOnset functions `get_onsets` and `get_onsets_dbl_th` implement such two-steps methods.
 The two functions differ in the threshold method used for the first step of burst individualisation, the former using a single threshold while the latter uses a double threshold method.
 Below, we present the Teager-Kaiser EMG transformation, then describe in details the two threshold detection methods to use on both raw and Teager-Kaiser EMG.
 Finally, we present the final step of onset and offset detection based on the integrated profile method.
 Reader in a hurry may skip the detailed description and go straight